Alternatives for VA disability firms

 Is Pete a contract AI tool?

-No. Pete is built for VA disability case records and attorney review workflows, not contract review or redlining.
+No. The workflow is for VA disability case records and attorney review, not contract review or redlining.

 Why compare Pete with Spellbook?

 Some firms search broadly for legal AI tools.
-The useful distinction is workflow: Spellbook is contract-centered, while Pete is VA case-record-centered.
+The useful distinction is workflow: Spellbook is contract-centered, while this one is VA case-record-centered.

 What does Pete produce?

-Pete produces a case workspace with Case info, Conditions, Evidence, Gaps, Outputs, Resources, missing-record follow-up, and cited work product for attorney review.
+The case workspace includes Case info, Conditions, Evidence, Gaps, Outputs, Resources, missing-record follow-up, and cited review materials for attorney review.

 Try Pete on one VA case.